 The Institute of Bioinformatics and Applied Biotechnology (IBAB) was set up on the recommendation of the Vision Group on Biotechnology, an advisory body to the Hon’ble Chief Minister of Karnataka.
 The Government of Karnataka, in association with ICICI, established IBAB as an autonomous institute, registered as a Society under the Karnataka Societies Act, 1960.
 The State Government provided core funding and visibility and ICICI Bank provided a loan to help build the laboratories.
 The Governing Body of the institute includes representation from academia, industry and government, each recognizing the strengths of the other sectors and the value of working together.

 The institute started functioning in 2001, and admitted the first batch of students in February 2002.
-We recap below some of the major milestones that the institute has achieved in its young life.
+We recap below some of the major milestones that the institute has achieved.